Tonbandgerät

 Trace Event Structure

-Inside the COBS frame, each event type is structure as follows:
+Inside the COBS frame, each event type is structured as follows:

 - An 8-bit ID, which identifies the type of trace event and hence internal structure of the fields to follow.